langchain-ai/langchain/libs/partners/chroma/README.md

 ## Usage

-The `ChromaVectorStore` class exposes the connection to the Chroma vector store.
+The `Chroma` class exposes the connection to the Chroma vector store.

 ```python
 from langchain_chroma import Chroma